 Progesterone tends to prevent Oestrogenic weight gain.

+in the male too, Estrogens are essential to bones, skin and libido, however, an oversupply can present a problem!
 Over-medication with Testosterone or DHEA can result in high levels of Oestradiol, with breast enlargement, water retention and weight gain, because the Testosterone is “aromatised” (changed) into Oestradiol in the liver and other tissues.

-Oestrogen excess in men does the same as it does in women: fat increases on the breasts, hips and thighs.
+Estrogen oversupply can begin either before, or after, andropause: Estrogen excess in men does the same as it does in women: fat increases on the breasts, hips and thighs.